• Skip to main content

 Notes

-If the pastry gets soft, place it back in the fridge for a few minutes to harden.
-You can split the dough in two.
-Keep half the dough in the fridge whilst you make the bases, then use the remaining dough to make lids.
+If the pastry gets soft, place it back into the fridge for a few minutes to harden.
+I like to split the dough into two and keep half the dough in the fridge whilst I make the bases, then use the remaining dough to make lids.

 Nutrition